When Should Puppy Start Learning Advanced Commands: Key Timing and Techniques

 When teaching advanced commands, using positive reinforcement is crucial.
 This can include treats, praise, or playtime as rewards for successful attempts.
 Start with short training sessions to keep your puppy engaged and gradually increase the difficulty of the commands as they progress.

 Breaking down commands into smaller, manageable steps can also help.
-For example, when teaching a command like ‘roll over,’ start with the puppy lying down, then encourage them to turn onto their side, and finally roll onto their back.
+For example, when teaching a command like ‘roll over,’ start with the puppy lying down, then encourage them to turn onto their side, and To wrap up roll onto their back.
 Patience and consistency are key to successfully teaching advanced commands.

 Common Mistakes to Avoid